-Labs are due on VIULearn a week after the lab as a single, reasonably sized PDF file.
+Labs are due on VIULearn one week after the lab; please use the provided lab pages and submit your lab (in the correct order) as a single, reasonably sized PDF file.

 APPARATUS

 Skychart, ruler, calculator, Starry Night or SkySafari or other equivalent planetarium software.